 Shannon and Marcin’s financial dilemma

-Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but as of last March, they were by and large living separate financial lives.
+Shannon Jarrett and her partner Marcin Duran share a home and domestic life in Hamilton, but they’ve been by and large living separate financial lives.
 They didn’t share bank accounts but they did share expenses.
-Marcin paid the mortgage and made all insurance and car payments while Shannon paid for everything else to run the household.
+Marcin paid the mortgage and made all insurance and car payments, while Shannon paid for everything else to run the household.
 But regarding budgeting and finances, Shannon and Marcin were often at loggerheads.
 They wanted—and needed—some common ground to get their goals aligned.

 For Shannon, saving was the largest concern.
 She always put away $200 a month but couldn’t get Marcin to do the same.
 At the time, Marcin believed debt repayment should be their main priority—in particular their $169,000 mortgage and $26,000 line of credit.
 Minor squabbles over money typically involved spending.
 Shannon preferred to budget and live frugally while Marcin wanted to spend more liberally.
 Shannon was feeling the pressure, especially because any savings had to come from cutting expenses.

 The couple wanted to track their money, come up with shared goals and put an end to bad habits.
 Through money dates, prioritizing goals and learning how to communicate more effectively, they did just that.
 With the help of certified financial planner Rona Birenbaum, here’s what Shannon and Marcin learned: